Emily-zcy/CGCN/README.md

   publisher={Elsevier}
 }

-This work is the extension of *GCN2defect: Graph Convolutional Networks for SMOTETomek-based Software Defect Prediction*
+This work is the extension of *GCN2defect: Graph Convolutional Networks for SMOTETomek-based Software Defect Prediction*.

 @INPROCEEDINGS{9700305,
 author={Zeng, Cheng and Zhou, Chun Ying and Lv, Sheng Kai and He, Peng and Huang, Jie},